elipousson/presentations/2016-06-28-explore-101-writing.md

 Note:

-Lepore writes: "Show your reader your evidence, whenever you can—quote from the primary documents—but don’t assume that those quotations explain themselves; offer a close reading."
+Lepore writes: "Show your reader your evidence, whenever you can—quote from the primary documents—but don't assume that those quotations explain themselves; offer a close reading."

 --